SamiPerttu/fundsp/README.md

 ### Parametric Equalizer Recipe

-In this example, we make a 12-band parametric equalizer using the `bell` filter.
+In this example, we make a 12-band, double precision parametric equalizer using the `bell` filter.

 First, declare the processing pipeline.
 Here we space the bands at 1 kHz increments starting from 1 kHz, set Q values to 1.0